HumphreyCurtis/GuardianCycle/portfolio/system-design.md

   </i>
 </p>

-Three stakeholders - user (cyclists), friends or family (desktop application) and emergency services (website) - can interact with the GuardianCycle architecture at different stages.
-The IOT device is handled solely by the cyclist and primary user.
-The desktop application provides an interface for the user, family and friends to interact with the cyclists data collected from journeys - set personal bests, goals and provide aesthetic data interaction.
-Lastly, the web interface is for the emergency services to track activity from GuardianCycle users within a region and denote if any emergency signals have been triggered at any coordinates - enabling rapid response and ultimately saving GuardianCycle users' lives.
+Three stakeholders, the user (cyclist), friends or family `(Next of Kin?)` (desktop application) and emergency services (website), can interact with the GuardianCycle architecture at different stages.
+The IOT device is handled solely by the cyclist who is the primary user.
+The desktop application provides an interface for the user and family and friends to interact with the cyclist's data collected from journeys.
+It also allows users to note personal bests, goals and provide aesthetic data interaction.
+Lastly, the web interface is for the emergency services to track activity from GuardianCycle users within a region and denote if any emergency signals have been triggered at any coordinates, enabling rapid response and ultimately saving GuardianCycle users' lives.

 ### b.
 Object-Oriented design of key sub-systems

-From the outset GuardianCycle endeavoured to take an object-oriented approach to the integration of key systems.
-That is the various components that made up the system as a whole were considered as separate entities which each had its own set of encapsulated data and methods.
+From the outset, GuardianCycle endeavoured to take an object-oriented approach to the integration of key systems.
+This means that the various components that made up the system as a whole were considered as separate entities, each with their own set of encapsulated data and methods.
 Considerable attention was given to how those encapsulated entities interfaced with each other, with a set of standard communication templates enforced throughout the project.

-This was all the more important given what was the ambition of the project - GuardianCycle strove to provide a whole suite of functionality to the user, across a number of different platforms; which meant that the team as a whole needed to understand how the myriad parts interlocked.
+This was all the more important given our aims and ambition for the project.
+GuardianCycle strove to provide a whole suite of functionality to the user, across a number of different platforms.
+This meant that the team as a whole needed to understand how the myriad parts interlocked.
 Taking this strong object-oriented approach fostered this understanding.

-UML use case diagram for this system (under the early working title of CyberDome) shows the number of different stakeholders involved:
+UML use case diagram for this system (under the early working title of CyberDome) shows the number of different stakeholders involved and how they interact:

 ![UML Use Case Diagram](media/enduser.png)
 <p align="center">